facebook/react-native-website/cndocs/building-from-source.md

 This will package everything that would typically be included in the `android` directory of your `node_modules/react-native/` installation in the root directory of your React Native checkout.

+### Troubleshooting

+Gradle build fails in `ndk-build`.
+See the section about `local.properties` file above.

-## Testing
+## Testing your Changes

 If you made changes to React Native and submit a pull request, all tests will run on your pull request automatically.
 To run the tests locally, see [Running Tests](testing.md).

-## Troubleshooting

-Gradle build fails in `ndk-build`.
-See the section about `local.properties` file above.